 Alignment: The frame alignment is checked for accuracy prior to painting using specific tools.

-Smaller builders often use third party companies to paint their frames, taking more time comparatively to organise, ship and paint.
-Sometimes the third party painters will do a better job than a custom frame builder because that is what they specialise in.
+Smaller builders often use third-party companies to paint their frames, requiring more time to organise, ship and paint.
+Sometimes the third-party painters will do a better job than a custom frame builder because that is what they specialise in.

 The frame is now 100% ready for the parts build.